 In some states, private attorneys cannot be involved in the "finding" and "matching" phases of an adoption, but are limited to finalizing the legal part of the adoption in court once the match has taken place.

-In the directory you'll find resources for agencies, attorneys, counseling, facilitators, organizations, publications, home study providers, and others in your geographic area.
-You may need many of these adoption service providers along your journey.
+In the directory with reviews, you'll be able to search for resources such as agencies, attorneys, counseling, facilitators, organizations, publications, home study providers, and others in your region, and learn what people think of the service they've received from these providers.

 Adoption.com can connect you with a home study professional in your area.

-Click here to make a request for contact.
+Click here to learn more and make a request for contact..